“At each concert, music is created anew, according to a performer’s imagination.”

 –The Musician’s Way, p.
 112

-Yet although we aspire to be freely creative on stage, we also need to be consistently accurate.
+Yet although we prize creative freedom on stage, we also need to be consistently accurate.

 How can we unite spontaneous creativity with technical security?
 Here are four ways.